rfennell/AzurePipelines/Extensions/FileUtilities/readme.md

 2.0 Public release
 2.1 Added replacing InnerText of XML nodes as well as attributes in XML task
     Added support for multi-files on XML tasl
+2.2 Made the location of the local copy of the artifact configurable

 This set of tasks perform file copy related actions